Colorado River Basin

 Advocacy Work Across the West

-We have positively influenced the development of the Arizona Drought Contingency Plan, the Colorado Water Plan, the Federal Farm Bill and many other policy issues.
+We have positively influenced the passage of the Arizona Drought Contingency Plan, efforts to fund the Colorado Water Plan, the Federal Farm Bill and many other policy issues.
 See below for our specific work in these three areas:

 Commit to building the voice for water stewardship and engaging your stakeholders in protecting the Colorado River in any of these ways: